WordPress/wp20-book/Content/BB-Chapter-12-WordPress-Matures.md

 ![](https://i0.wp.com/wordpress.org/news/files/2019/11/5.3-album-cover.png?w=1440&ssl=1)

 The third update for 2019 was [5.3, Kirk](https://wordpress.org/news/2019/11/kirk/), led by [Matt Mullenweg](https://ma.tt/), [Francesca Marano](https://profiles.wordpress.org/francina/), and [David Baumwald](https://profiles.wordpress.org/davidbaumwald).
-It included a new default theme, Twenty Twenty, designed for the block editor, further tweaks to the Site Health features, and full support for PHP 7.4.
+It included a new default theme, Twenty Twenty, designed for the block editor, further tweaks to the Site Health features, a refresh of the admin interface for better accessibility, and full support for PHP 7.4.

 ![](https://i0.wp.com/themes.svn.wordpress.org/twentytwenty/2.2/screenshot.png?w=1144&strip=all)